-- 2.6 The programming of a Mixed Maiden/Grade 6 sprint race in clause 2.5 is subject to there being five or more eligible Grade 6 nominations.
-The race will be selected on the Order of Choice from those Grade 6 greyhounds nominated for a Grade 6 race and any Maiden greyhounds nominated for a Maiden event over the sprint distance (excluding any Maidens nominated "No Higher"). - 2.7 If there is a Mixed 1/2 or Grade 2 race with less than 8 starters plus 2 reserves and, after the allocation of races detailed in clause 2.5 has been implemented, there are Grade 3 greyhounds not listed as starters, then the Mixed 1⁄2 or Grade 2 race will be amended to an Invitation race or a Mixed 2/3 race and those Grade 3 greyhounds not listed as starters will be considered for inclusion in the race or as a reserve to fill any vacancies based on their order of choice.
-Please note that the original field selected will not be altered and this clause shall not apply if there is a Mixed 1⁄2 race and an Invitation race scheduled to be conducted. - 2.8 Tasracing retains the right to amend any of the above conditions in special circumstances to maximise the number or quality of races on the programme.
+- 2.6 If there is a Mixed 1/2 or Grade 2 race with less than 8 starters plus 2 reserves and, after the allocation of races detailed in clause 2.5 has been implemented, there are Grade 3 greyhounds not listed as starters, then the Mixed 1/2 or Grade 2 race will be amended to an Invitation race or a Mixed 2/3 race and those Grade 3 greyhounds not listed as starters will be considered for inclusion in the race or as a reserve to fill any vacancies based on their order of choice.
+Please note that the original field selected will not be altered and this clause shall not apply if there is a Mixed 1/2 race and an Invitation race scheduled to be conducted. - 2.7 Tasracing retains the right to amend any of the above conditions in special circumstances to maximise the number or quality of races on the programme.